Hello Church Family!

 Jayce Barbee will be teaching the class.
 He did a quick Facebook Live the other day to talk about it.

 If you’ve been married for any length of time you know it’s full of ups, downs, and the unexpected.
 The Bible addresses marriage honestly and realistically.
 It presents people in their brokenness and sin but also points forward some something better.

 As Jayce said in his video, this is NOT just a young marrieds Bible study.
-We’re actually hoping several older married couples will join the group as well.
+We’re actually hoping several newer married couples will join the group as well.
 Discipleship is the name of the game around here and there’s no better arena for growing in grace than the covenant of marriage.